gbdixg/gbdixg.github.io/_posts/2019-01-12-diy-wireless-suppression.md

 #### Script to disable / enable WIFI

-The path and filename of the PowerShell script below must match the `$ScripttoInvoke` variable in the WMI subscription registration script above..
-This script is invoked whenever a WMI event fires from the subscription above.
+The following script is invoked whenever a WMI event fires from the subscription above.
 It disables and enables WIFI based on the connection state of the Ethernet adapter.
+The path and filename must match the `$ScripttoInvoke` variable in the WMI subscription registration script above.

 ```powershell
 <#